espruino/EspruinoDocs/tutorials/Web IDE.md

 [[http://youtu.be/32mewNGxax4]]

 **Note:**
-* Google has deprecated the Chrome Web Store and will be removing it during 2021, so this installation method may not be available soon.
+* Google has deprecated the Chrome Web Store and will be removing it at some point, so this installation method may not be available soon.
-* On Windows, the Web IDE from the Chrome Web Store doesn't support Bluetooth Low Energy, needed for communicating with Bluetooth LE Espruino device.
+* On Windows 8 and earlier, the Web IDE from the Chrome Web Store doesn't support Bluetooth Low Energy, needed for communicating with Bluetooth LE
+Espruino device.
 If you're using Windows you'll need to use the Native Application (below).